MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

    The Azure storage account stores the package for the application deployment.
 After the application is deployed, the package is removed from the storage account.

 1. **Key vault** - Specify the key vault that contains the secrets for this cloud service.
-This is enabled if remote desktop is enabled or certificates are added to the configuration.
+This is enabled if remote desktop is enabled, if you are using diagnostics, or if certificates are added to the configuration.

 1. **Enable Remote Desktop for all roles** - Select this option if you want to be able to remotely connect to the service.
 You'll be asked to specify credentials.